 Some businesses push this to the limits by giving quirky, bizarre, shocking, or overtly sexual twists to their value proposition.
 For example, this barber in Melbourne, Austraila decided not to pull any punches and go right at the libidos of their male clientele:

 This barber shop has a value offering most the competition will be unwilling to match.
-It pushes the limits of decorum, but it’s effective.
+It pushes the limits of decorum, but it’s undeniably attention grabbing.

 The unique value proposition gives your business a theme.
 For example, anyone could try and open a bar in New York City.
 But if you don’t have a UVP, it’s impossibly competitive.
 This bar owner developed a UVP around a food item: bacon.